Confronting Possession Of Heroin Charges

 Why Are Heroin Charges So Serious?

 Georgia sentencing treats all drug crimes harshly.
 Heroin has the most unforgiving sentencing scheme.
 To be charged with trafficking in heroin in Georgia you only have to possess four grams!
 To put that in perspective, you have to possess ten pounds of marijuana to be charged with trafficking.
 You have to possess 28 grams of cocaine or methamphetamine to be charged with trafficking.
-Because heroin is widely regarded as the most dangerous street drug, you face Trafficking charges if you possess only four grams!
-Trafficking in heroin carries sentence ranges that start with a mandatory minimum of five years to serve in prison and go up to thirty years.
+Because heroin is widely regarded as the most dangerous street drug, you face trafficking charges if you possess only four grams.
+Trafficking in heroin carries sentence ranges that start with a mandatory minimum of five years to serve in prison and go up to 30 years.
 Possession of less than one gram of heroin has a sentence range of one to three years in prison or on probation.
 Possession of more than one gram but less than four grams carries a sentence range of one to eight years in prison or on probation.

-Why Choose The Attorneys At Cohen & Hirsch Criminal Defense?
+Why Choose Hirsch Criminal Defense?

 Is My Child Going To Prison?

-Contact Us To Push Back Against Heroin Charges
+You Can Push Back Against Heroin Charges